How to stream all Home Assistant events to Azure?

 Create Azure Event Hub Namespace

-This Azure CLI command creates a Azure Event Hub Namespace which is a container for Event Hub instances.
+This Azure CLI command creates an Azure Event Hub Namespace which is a container for Event Hub instances.

 az eventhubs namespace create --name "evhomeautomation" --resource-group "rg-homeautomation" -l "westeurope"